Table of Contents_

 As HDTVs and now 4K TVs contain more powerful processors, manufacturers were able to put a different technique to use, called interpolating frames.
-Through this technique, software built into the television compares back to back frames, and then creates a frame or frames to fit in between the two back to back frames to smooth out any changes in those back to back frames.
+Through this technique, software built into the television compares back-to-back frames and then creates a frame or frames to fit in between the two back-to-back frames to smooth out any changes in those back-to-back frames.

 So if you’re displaying 30 fps video on a 60Hz refresh rate television, the software in the TV would create one extra frame that would fit between each pair of frames.
-The pixels in the software created frame would basically be an average of the pixel positions of the “real” frames that surround it.
+The pixels in the software-created frame would basically be an average of the pixel positions of the “real” frames that surround it.

 When you’re looking at 120Hz vs. 240Hz TV refresh rates, the interpolation technique becomes even more popular.
-A 120Hz TV would need to create three frames between each pair of frames from the 30 fps video, and a 240Hz refresh rate would need to create seven frames between each pair of frames in 30 fps video.
-This technique works very well for fast moving subjects, allowing the LCD to perform better.
+A 120Hz TV would need to create three frames between each pair of frames from the 30 fps video, and a 240Hz refresh rate would need to create seven frames between each pair of frames in a 30 fps video.
+This technique works very well for fast-moving subjects, allowing the LCD to perform better.

 Some people don’t like the way the interpolated video looks, as it’s almost too smooth.
 Still, these faster refresh rates provide the best means for combating some of the problems inherent in LCD technology regarding motion blur.